awesomeWM/awesome/docs/90-FAQ.md

 spend hundreds of milliseconds blocked *before* being executed.
-Note that some common widget or probe libraries such as [Vicious](https://github.com/Mic92/vicious) do not follow this advice currently and are know to cause input lag on some systems (but not all).
+Note that some common widget or probe libraries such as [Vicious](https://github.com/Mic92/vicious) do not follow this advice currently and are known to cause input lag on some systems (but not all).

 In both case, a warning like: